Find Trade Colleges

 Private for-profit Public vs. Private

-There are 62 full-time undergraduates at Headmasters School of Hair Design, and 62 students altogether.
+The total student population at Headmasters School of Hair Design is 62, which includes 62 full-time undergraduates.
 The school has a student-to-faculty ratio of 10 to 1.

 #25